Environment

 Policies related to climate change mitigation and adaptation E1-2

-The largest source of greenhouse gases from aluminum plants is the CO₂ emitted when carbon electrodes are burned in the electrolysis of aluminum.
+The largest source of greenhouse gases from smelters is the CO₂ emitted when carbon anodes are burned during the electrolysis of aluminum.
 Despite best available technology, there is no other way to produce aluminum.
-That is why these two options are usually considered in order to reduce GHG emissions from smelters:
+That is why these two options are usually considered to reduce GHG emissions from smelters:

 Actions and solutions for climate issues E1-3